nightscout/nightscout.github.io/docs/nightscout/new_user.md

 # New Nightscout Users

 </br>

+Welcome to Nightscout!
+There are many ways to get started with Nightscout that the Nightscout community supports.
-Nightscout is DIY (Do It Yourself), if you don’t feel confident that you have the necessary skills, give it a try.
-You’ll find people that is willingly to help you setting it up in many Facebook groups.
+Nightscout is DIY (Do It Yourself), even if you don’t feel confident that you have the necessary skills, give it a try.
+You’ll find people that are willing to help you setting it up in many Facebook groups.
 For free.
 Paying it forward.

-If you want to [sell installations](https://github.com/nightscout/nightscout.github.io/wiki/Can-I-sell-Nightscout), keep in mind you will be legally liable and can easily be sued by your buyers should anything bad happen to them because of Nightscout.
-Nightscout is not approved by FDA, CE, ... this is the reason why it's DIY.
+If you find it too complex or the maintenance too demanding you might be interested in [Nightscout as a service](../../#nightscout-as-a-service).

+Components, costs and complexity will depend on the solution you want to implement.

+For an overview of other possibilities, see [vendors](../../vendors).

 </br>